 Jason A. Fitzsimmons is a director in Sterne Kessler’s Mechanical & Design Practice Group and a member of the firm’s PTAB Leadership Council.
 Jason specializes in conducting complex post-grant proceedings at the USPTO and has a keen understanding of their interplay with district court proceedings.
-He also helps clients obtain patent protection for cutting edge technologies, and providing opinions of counsel.
+He also helps clients obtain patent protection for cutting edge technologies and provides opinions of counsel.

-Jason also has broad experience in preparing and prosecuting U.S. and foreign patent applications and in researching and preparing validity, infringement, and patentability opinions.
+Jason also has broad experience preparing and prosecuting U.S. and foreign patent applications and preparing infringement, validity, and patentability opinions.
 He is a trusted strategic advisor to clients.
-Jason’s primary areas of technical experience include: sporting goods, clean energy technologies, automotive systems, medical devices, physiological sensors, communications systems, consumer electronics, industrial equipment, apparel, optical devices, image collection and processing.
+Jason’s primary areas of technical experience include: sporting goods, clean energy technologies, automotive systems, medical devices, physiological sensors, communications systems, consumer electronics, industrial equipment, apparel, optical devices, and image collection and processing.

 At The George Washington University Law School, Jason was the student editor-in-chief of the American Intellectual Property Law Association (AIPLA) Quarterly Journal, a member of the Moot Court Board Executive Committee, and vice president of the Student Intellectual Property Law Association (SIPLA).

 Prior to law school, Jason gained valuable industry experience as an engineer for a defense contractor.
 He managed the development of innovative, lightweight armor solutions for combat vehicles and oversaw ballistic testing.
-Additionally, he worked on a project to design a system for remote detection of nuclear materials by overcoming natural phenomena such as particle scattering and temporal detection delays.
+Additionally, he helped design a system for remote detection of nuclear materials by overcoming natural phenomena such as particle scattering and temporal detection delays.

 Jason earned his B.S. in physics-engineering, magna cum laude, from Washington & Lee University.